siberoloji/siberoloji.github.io/content/en/docs/osint/300-2024-10-19-cross-referencing-social-media-with-public-records.md

-This blog post delves into the importance of cross-referencing social media data with public records, the best methods for doing so, and the ethical considerations involved.
+This article delves into the importance of cross-referencing social media data with public records, the best methods for doing so, and the ethical considerations involved.